 Kia recalls over 427,000 Telluride SUVs because they might roll away while parked

-Kia is recalling more than 427,000 of its Telluride SUVs due to a defect that may cause the cars to roll away while they’re parked
+A defect may cause the cars to roll away while they’re parked.

 NEW YORK -- Kia is recalling more than 427,000 of its Telluride SUVs due to a defect that may cause the cars to roll away while they're parked.